 Nature Festival 2026: The University of Montpellier Opens Its Doors to the Public on May 22

-This immersive experience will give students a hands-on understanding of issues related to biodiversity and the life sciences through experiments, observation, and hands-on activities involving direct contact with living organisms.
+This immersive experience will give students a hands-on understanding of the challenges related to biodiversity and the life sciences through experiments, observation, and hands-on activities involving direct contact with living organisms.
 Researchers, faculty members, Professors, and scientific partners will come together to highlight local initiatives promoting biodiversity and to foster dialogue between science and society.

 The evening of May 22 will be the highlight of the event for the general public, featuring two events held at the heart of Montpellier’s scientific heritage.

-The evening will continue at the Institute of Botany with a screening of the documentary film *Mamody, the Last Baobab Digger* by Cyrille Cornu, followed by a discussion with the director—a biogeographer and researcher at CIRAD—as well as with Jean Albergel, a hydrologist and emeritus research director at IRD.
+The evening will continue at the Institute of Botany with a screening of the documentary *Mamody, the Last Baobab Digger* by Cyrille Cornu, followed by a discussion with the director—a biogeographer and researcher at CIRAD—as well as with Jean Albergel, a hydrologist and emeritus research director at IRD.
 Through the story of a baobab digger in Madagascar, the film explores the connections between traditional knowledge, natural resources, and adaptation to climate change.
 The discussion with the audience will focus in particular on issues related to water, climate, and the transmission of local ecological knowledge.

 Practical Information